pabloinsente/sf_for_beh_ss/README.md

 pip --version
 ```

-If you see a version older than `19.2.3`, go an upgrade with:
+If you see a version older than `19.2.3`, upgrade with:

 ```bash
 pip install --upgrade pip